 Adding pharmaceutical colors to medicines or pharma dosage forms can help you increase patient compliance and therapy improvements.

 There are various types of pharmaceutical dyes or colorants widely used to impart color to different pharmaceutical dosage forms.
-Here are some of the most commonly used pharmaceutical colors:
+Here are some of the most used pharmaceutical colors:

 1. Water-soluble dyes